iveyalkin/iveyalkin.github.io/_posts/2024-12-21-webgl-shader-postproc-blur.md

 backgroundTexturePath: "/assets/images/front-page/splash.webp"
 ---

 Simple post processing effect to blur image.
 It leverages a common digital image transformation called "filtering" with 3x3 kernel (or mask).
-Below is the same image (same asset) as on the front page, but with a simple bluring using kernel:
+Below is an image with a simple bluring using kernel:
 ```javascript
 new [
     1, 1, 1,